 Mary Ann Hanson, CPA

 Mary Ann began her career as a Certified Public Accountant in 1981.
-She has work primarily in the field of individual and business taxation for both large and small public accounting firms in Washington D.C, Austin, TX and currently in Auburn, AL. She has served as Finance Faculty for Episcopal CREDO for the past 11 years.
-Mary Ann earned a B. S. in Accounting from the University of Maryland.
-She has been a member of Holy Trinity Episcopal Church in Auburn AL for over 30 years and has served on the vestry and finance committee and enjoys singing in the choir.
+She has work primarily in the field of individual and business taxation for both large and small public accounting firms in Washington, DC; Austin, Texas; and currently in Auburn, Alabama.
+She has served as Finance Faculty for Episcopal CREDO for the past 11 years.
+Mary Ann earned a BS in Accounting from the University of Maryland.
+She has been a member of Holy Trinity Episcopal Church in Auburn, Alabama, for over 30 years and has served on the vestry and finance committee and enjoys singing in the choir.
 She is also a certified yoga teacher.

 Dolly Rios, CPA

 Dolly Rios, CPA, is a partner with Rios & McGarrigle, LLC, a Manhattan-based firm of certified public accountants and financial management consultants.
 She has extensive experience with clergy taxes and worked for St. Bartholomew’s Episcopal Church in New York City prior to opening Rios & McGarrigle in 2010.
 During her time with a midtown CPA firm, she supervised a large audit department responsible for not-for-profit institutions with annual budgets ranging from $1 million to $100 million.
 Born in Colombia, Dolly moved to New York City at age 19 and earned both her undergraduate degree and her CPA certification while working full time.
 Dolly currently serves on the adjunct faculty of Baruch College, her alma mater.
 Dolly is bi-lingual in English and Spanish.